juucustodio/xamarin-docs.pt-br/docs/get-started/installation/windows.md

 ## <a name="next-steps"></a>Próximas etapas

-A instalação do Xamarin no Visual Studio 2019 permite que você comece a escrever código para seus aplicativos, mas requer configuração adicional para compilar e implantar seus aplicativos no simulador, emulador e dispositivo.
+A instalação do Xamarin no Visual Studio 2019 permite que você comece a escrever código para seus aplicativos, mas é preciso uma configuração adicional para criar e implantar os aplicativos no simulador, no emulador e no dispositivo.
 Acesse os guias a seguir para concluir a instalação e iniciar a criação de aplicativos multiplataforma.

 ### <a name="ios"></a>iOS